- Focus and Scope

 This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
 More...

-Plagiarism and Self-Plagiarism:
+Plagiarism and Self-Plagiarism

 Authors are expected to explicitly cite others' work and ideas, even if the work or ideas are not quoted verbatim or paraphrased.
 This standard applies whether the previous work is published, unpublished, or electronically available.
 Failure to properly cite the work of others may constitute plagiarism.
-Plagiarism in all its forms constitutes unethical publishing behavior and is unacceptable.
+Plagiarism in all forms constitutes unethical publishing behavior and is unacceptable.

 Redundancy (or "self-plagiarism") is an unacceptable publishing behavior.
 Redundancy can occur in at least two ways: (1) Authors recycle portions of their previous writings by using identical or nearly identical sentences or paragraphs from earlier writings in subsequent research papers, without quotation or acknowledgement; or (2) Authors create multiple papers that are slight variations on each other, which are submitted for publication in different journals but without acknowledgement of the other papers.